micksatana/fireliff-cli/README.md

 ```

 ### Add RichMenu
+To add a new RichMenu
 ```
 richmenu add --name <richMenuName> --data <dataFile> --image <imageFile>
 ```
+IMPORTANT NOTE: The richmenu naming cannot be uppercase due to Firebase Functions Configuration specification.
+It's recommended to use `rich-menu-name` pattern.

 ### Update RichMenu
 LINE Rich Menu API currently not support `PUT` method which means you cannot update the rich menu.
 The workaround is add new menu and delete the old one.